Everything We Know About Netflix's 'You' Season 3

 Additionally, it's announced that Mackenzie Astin (The Magicians) plays Gil, an innocent geology professor, Ayelet Zurer (Daredevil) portrays Dr. Chandra, a couple's therapist, and Jack Fisher (NCIS) will be a child version of Joe.
 While Season 2 gave us a little insight into his background, according to Deadline in Season 3 we'll learn even more of the makings of this serial killer, showing him in a boy's home where he's mistreated.
 (But remember: Try not to have too much sympathy for him!)

-Basically, it sounds like we're in for yet another season of everybody on this show annoying the hell out of us—which is really par for the course.
+Basically, it sounds like we're in for yet another season of everybody on this show annoying the hell out of us—we can't wait.

 Who's Joe's new victim?At the end of Season 2, fans got a first look at the latest cutie in Joe's life: his new neighbor.
 It was only a quick glimpse, but enough to get fans excited for what's coming next by showing some wavy hair and a sundress lounging on a backyard lawn, deep in the pages of some book Joe probably has at least one opinion about.
 Fan theories about her identity swirled for months, but in November 2020 we finally got a little more insight into who she was.

-Deadline shared that Michaela McManus (The Village, SEAL Team) is joining the cast as Natalie, the (unfortunate) next door neighbor to Joe and "subject of his growing fascination."
+Deadline shared that Michaela McManus (Aquarius, The Vampire Diaries) is joining the cast as Natalie, the (unfortunate) next door neighbor to Joe and "subject of his growing fascination."
 She's said to be very successful and married to a powerful man, but unhappy and not blind to the shallowness of her community.
 Deadline wrote that she leads a secret life and it's "one that Joe is willing to work hard to learn more about."

 Is Joe finally walking the straight and narrow after spending a season trying to rehabilitate himself?Signs point to no.